NathanJAdams/MeshIO/README.md

 A new builder will be created which will read data from the input stream.
 Success or failure will be reported to this builder.
 If successful, the builder will build the object which is returned to the caller.
 If unsuccessful, null will be returned.

 <h3>Write</h3>
 Writing an object is just as easy.
-Make sure you have an object which knows about the data to be saved and which implements ISaver, then simply call
+Make sure you have an object which knows about the data to be saved and which implements IMeshSaver, then simply call

     boolean success = MeshIO.write(saver, outputStream, MeshFormat.{Format});